cl91/NeptuneOS/docs/Developer-Guide.md

 system drivers and never to the underlying storage device driver.
 File system drivers typically call CcMdlRead to satisfy an MDL READ.

+IO transfer types for file system drivers:
+Non-network file system drivers typically always use NEITHER IO as the IO transfer type as these are almost always stacked on top of an underlying storage device.
+Network file system drivers and purely in-memory file systems typically use DIRECT IO instead.
+The main difference between DIRECT IO and NEITHER IO is that the server will always allocate an IO buffer for DIRECT IO when initiating the IO, while for NEITHER IO the allocation of IO buffers may be deferred.

 Handling NEITHER IO:
 The UserBuffer can be (and will typically always be) NULL.
 This indicates that the IO buffer has not yet been allocated when the IO is initiated.
-What the file system driver should do in this case is to simply translate the file offset to disk offset and pass on to the underlying storage driver (or to Cc if it is an MDL IO).
+What the file system driver should do in this case is to simply translate the file offset to disk offset and pass the IRP to the underlying storage driver (or to Cc if it is an MDL IO).
 The initiator of the IO (typically the cache manager) will take care of properly mapping the IO buffers later.